julian-klode/lingolang/docs/permissions.md

         ass(\textbf{nil}, \textbf{nil})  &:\Leftrightarrow \text{ true }
 \end{align*}

-## Converting to a base permission
+## Conversions to base permissions
 Converting a given permission to a base permission essentially replaces all base permissions in that permission with the specified one, except for some exception, which we'll see later.
 It's major use case is specifying an incomplete type, for example:

 ```go